 - Just as running a business requires a variety of skills, setting a price for selling a business calls for a multi-pronged approach.
 Because emotion plays big role when a business owner is selling, using objective valuation methods is essential.

 - If you’re a small business owner looking to sell, consider working with a professional like a financial advisor to help you evaluate your options.
-Finding the right advisor to help you value your business doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Gwengoat, ©iStock.com/Jirapong Manustrong, ©iStock.com/jacoblund